Pagnapech/SmartCart/README.md

 Primary Advisor: Professor Hyoukjun Kwon

-Detailed of the process is in Documentation File
+Detailed of the process is in SmartCartFinalReport_EECS159AB.pdf